Conditions

 Detection and Diagnosis

 Your doctor may diagnose angina based on a combination of diagnostic testing, a physical examination, and your previous medical history.
-These tests may help rule out other conditions and assess whether you need immediate treatment for a heart attack.
+These tests may help rule out other conditions and assess whether you need immediate treatment for a heart attack or stroke.

 Learn More About Our Treatment Options